Stephen Carpenter: Early life

+Sol Invicto

+Carpenter is a founding member and lead guitarist of Sol Invicto, an instrumental cinematic industrial electronic metal side project formed in 2008 with producer/guitarist Richie Londres (Cultura Londres Proyecto), alongside percussionist Eric Bobo (Cypress Hill), drummer Dan Foord (ex-SikTh), and production by Technical Itch.

+Sol Invicto serves as Carpenter's outlet for exploring heavier, grinding riffage and instrumental experimentation, allowing him to unleash his "heaviest riffs yet" in a style distinct from Deftones.
+The project began with private releases exclusive to the Sol Invicto Comiti members club from 2017 to 2023.
+It transitioned to public availability in 2024 with the debut EP Loosely Aware via OMYAC Records/ONErpm, featuring djent-influenced riffs and percussive elements.

+In 2025, Sol Invicto released the full public version of Initium ft.
+Zach Hill (reissue of a 2011 track with extended drums from Zach Hill of Death Grips/Hella) and launched the ongoing weekly Vault of Shadows Bandcamp series (pay-what-you-want exclusives including "Tokyo Nights", "Under The Surface", etc.).

+Sol Invicto remains Carpenter's primary ongoing side project outside of Deftones.

 Artistry

-Carpenter has stated that he mostly listens to hip hop, but outside of hip hop, Meshuggah, Fear Factory, Metallica, Slayer, Anthrax, and Faith No More are some of his influences.
+Carpenter has stated that he mostly listens to hip-hop, but outside of hip-hop, Meshuggah, Fear Factory, Metallica, Slayer, Anthrax, and Faith No More are some of his influences.
 He has also stated that his favorite album of all time is Chaosphere by Meshuggah, saying: "The most brutal record I've heard, from second one to second last.
 It left me wondering where the hell I'd been the whole time."
 While recording Deftones' Diamond Eyes, he claimed that the only artist he listened to was American rapper Tech N9ne.